CamponezTV/NovaSyn-LTDA/SECURITY.md

-# 🔒 Guia de Segurança - Nova Syn
+# 🔒 Guia de Segurança - NovaSyn

-Este documento detalha todas as medidas de segurança implementadas no site da Nova Syn.
+Este documento detalha todas as medidas de segurança implementadas no site da NovaSyn.

 ## 📋 Índice